A Fine Bloody Way to Start a SeriesMartin Chandler |

 What of the non-striker Lindsay Hassett?
 Bradman’s successor never wrote an autobiography but was the subject of two biographies.
 The first was published in 1969 and written by former teammate RS “Dick” Whitington.
 The match is barely mentioned, and it is impossible to discern any opinion.
 The second was written by Jack McHarg and published five years after Hassett’s death.
 No particular source is quoted but McHarg is clear that Hassett thought there was doubt, and therefore agreed with Bradman and the umpires.

 Wright and Compton were at third man and fine leg respectively and therefore, despite their instincts telling both that the catch was good, they were not in the best position to judge.
-Also behind the wicket were Hammond, as noted utterly convinced that the a catch had been completed, and ‘keeper Evans.
-An extrovert if ever there was one Evans was strangely muted on the subject in his 1951 autobiography, the entirety of his reference to the incident being to describe Bradman as having chopped a ball from Bill Voce towards second slip.
+Also behind the wicket were Hammond, as noted utterly convinced that the catch had been completed, and ‘keeper Gibb.
+It would be fascinating to have Gibb’s take on the incident, but he never went into print and indeed did not play for England again, Evans taking his place for the second Test to begin his long tenure.
+Evans wrote three autobiographies over the years, and must have been in the pavilion at the time, but the entirety of his reference to the incident was to describe Bradman as having chopped a ball from Bill Voce towards second slip.
 A confident appeal went up, but it was refused.
-Perhaps Godders had doubts.
+Perhaps he had doubts.

 The next question is whether Bradman knew he was out, and if so was his behaviour unsporting?
 I think he possibly did think he was out, but I am quite prepared to accept that he wasn’t certain, in which case I can’t see that his sportsmanship can be brought into question.
 The accompanying image is relevant to this question.
 As everyone who has ever held a bat in the middle knows if you get an edge the instinctive reaction is to look back to see if the chance has been held.
 There can be no doubt that the image shows a man looking in the direction of mid off rather than second slip.